yodrew/darkroomretreat/manuscript/psychology.md

 The sliver consists of the grossest part of reality.
 Scientists call it spacetime: three maneuverable dimensions of space, with one dimension of time, the present, locked in forward motion.
 Being grossly sensible, spacetime is especially amenable to intellection and mechanical manipulation.
 Thus our hypermental, industrial lifeway.
 We emphasize thinking at the expense of feeling and, to a lesser extent, action, which we make machines do for us.
 Obsessive control of this sliver enables enough of us to survive each generation to imagine we are doing as well as possible.

 Some of us, however, find this delusional.
 We have experienced joy.
-And on the other hand, we cannot help but see the widespread proofs of mass psychosis:
+Moreover, we cannot help but see the widespread proofs of mass psychosis:

 - righteous wars against the innocent
 - controls in the name of freedom